a women sitting in front of a solar panel

 Our Focus

-UNDP is at the forefront of driving sustainable energy solutions in Latin America and the Caribbean (LAC), tailoring interventions to country-specific needs through an integrated approach that builds on decades of development expertise.
+UNDP is at the forefront of driving sustainable energy solutions in Latin America and the Caribbean, providing expertise and tailoring interventions to country-specific needs.

-UNDP’s work is anchored in three building blocks: promoting a just energy transition through long-term strategies and planning, ensuring clean and reliable energy access for households, and enhancing energy resilience for communities affected by crises, conflicts, and natural disasters.
-These efforts prioritize the interplay between energy, biodiversity, and local economies, placing gender equality, indigenous rights, and youth empowerment at the heart of interventions.
+Our work is anchored in three building blocks: promoting a just energy transition through long-term strategies and planning, ensuring clean and reliable energy access for households, and enhancing energy resilience for communities affected by crises, conflicts and natural disasters.
+These efforts prioritize the interplay between energy, biodiversity and local economies, and centre on gender equality, Indigenous rights and youth empowerment.

-Key strategic actions include unlocking capital through blended finance, introducing green and sustainable debt instruments, advancing innovation through public-private dialogues, and implementing reforms for clean transport and fossil fuel subsidies.
-UNDP also aims to support integrated clean energy solutions in vulnerable areas, including the Amazon region, by aligning energy access with bioeconomic opportunities.
-Together, these initiatives propel the LAC region toward a low-carbon, equitable, and prosperous energy future.
+Key strategic actions include unlocking capital through blended finance, introducing green and sustainable debt instruments, advancing innovation through public-private dialogues, and implementing reforms that support clean transport and reduce fossil fuel subsidies.
+UNDP supports integrated clean energy solutions in vulnerable areas, including the Amazon region, by aligning energy access with bioeconomic opportunities.
+Together, these initiatives propel the region towards a low-carbon, equitable and prosperous energy future.